GovTechSG/adex-ug/User Guide/Projects.md

 ![Image not Available](/assets/Fig99f.png)

-User will receive a **Private key password** through email and use that password in the **Client key passphrase** for your MQTT client set up.
+User will receive a **Private key password** through email and use that password in the **Client key passphrase** for their MQTT client set up.

 ![Image not Available](/assets/Fig38.png)